 If the GPSR insists on knowing all contents of a corset, is it fine to say “steel, cotton, silk, polyester” etc, or do they need to go into extreme detail of all the possible chemicals involved?

-Like bones: nylon dip coating over spring steel, galvanized electroplated spiral steels, uncoated stainless steel, or in the case of synthetic whalebone, “Polyethylene Terephthalate (PET) Type 1 plastic” (I do not actually know if synthetic whalebone is PET, don’t come at me) and for any corsetieres who use this, do they need a certification from their supplier/manufacturer that it contains no BPA or PFAS?
+For the technical documentation at least, you should have a very good knowledge of all the parts that go into the corset – for example, the nylon dip coating over spring steel – what the ingredients are in that plasti-dip coating, what’s in E6000, what is galvanized electroplated spiral steels, uncoated stainless steel, or in the case of synthetic whalebone, “Polyethylene Terephthalate (PET) Type 1 plastic” (I do not actually know if synthetic whalebone is PET, don’t come at me).
+For any plastic boning, you may request from your supplier/manufacturer anything that proves that it contains no BPA or PFAS.

 Again, because it’s hard to say how deep the rabbit hole goes in terms of how to be fully compliant, I am fully unsurprised that some corset makers (especially in North America) are choosing to say “no thanks” to even trying at all.
 But it’s important to mention that these requirements are going to be similar for any non-food, non-medicine, and non-antique-art product.
 So whether you sell hair scrunchies, or stationery, or corsets, they will ALL need an instruction manual and safety warnings.